felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 One can immediately notice the strong deviation at the left side of the plot in the RBFI results (#ref(<fig:interp:circ:rbfi>)).
 It's located more precisely between the first $s_0=-0.5+(Delta s)/2$ and last $s_(-1)=0.5-(Delta s)/2$ constant-$s$ lines.
-The reason for this, is because neither #sym.zeta\-shift nor $hat(f)$ are continuous at this boundary.
-As the data is structured in poloidal coordinates, no new point can be added that would coincide with the existing grid, which is excactly how the current implementation of the parallel periodic boundary conditions are implemented.

 It can be observed, that the RGI overall performs better than the RBFI.